 Cut 2 pieces of fleece for the shell.

 Now you can start creating the plates on the shell using the tie-dye fleece.
 I used an image on Google for reference.

-Once your shell plates are sewn in place, set aside the topside of the shell.
+Once your shell plates are sewn in place, set aside.

-Before sewing the fins layers together, add random tie-dye shapes to the front-side of the fins.
-Remember that the left and right sides will be opposites.
+Before sewing the fins layers together, add random tie-dye fleece shapes to the front-side of the fins.
+Remember that the left and right sides need to be mirror images of eachother.

 Create wrist bands for the front fins to hold onto baby’s arms.

 Cut 2 pieces of fleece about 2″ x 7″.
 Fold in half and sew down the long side to create a tube.
 Attach a safety pin to one end of the elastic and guide the elastic through the tube.